This article assumes you're

 relationship.

-How does these response-options compare with how you normally react to
+How do these response-options compare with how you normally react to

 "obnoxious" (wounded) people?